lexer/injektor/README.md

 There are two ways to resolve dependencies using `Injector`.

-First is using `inject()` delegated property.
-To enable that property in your class it should implement `Injectable` interface
+The first way is using the `inject()` delegated property.
+To enable that property in your class, it should implement the `Injectable` interface

 ```kotlin
 class CoffeeApp : Fragnum, Injectable {